augnustin/docker-local-tutorial/PITCHME.md

 ## Let's start an app

-Let's make a simple Python [Flask](http://flask.pocoo.org) Hello World app.
+Let's make a simple Python [Flask](http://flask.pocoo.org) app.

 Why Python?
-Only because it is popular and easy to read.
-But **this tutorial could work with any unix-compliant technology**.
+Simply because it is popular and easy to read. **This tutorial could work with any unix-compliant technology**.

-How would you do that without docker?
+How would you achieve this without docker?

 ---

-### With Docker, we need 2 extra files
+### Two extra files

 - `Dockerfile`